-Given the overall materiality to the group a simplified approach has been taken, by constructing a replicating portfolio comprising risk free assets for the market value of the segregated fund assets, and simulating the purchase of floors at market prices to cover the reinvestment risk, after allowing for the effects of the reinsurance treaties in force.
+Given the overall materiality to the Group a simplified approach has been taken, by constructing a replicating portfolio comprising risk free assets for the market value of the segregated fund assets, and simulating the purchase of floors at market prices to cover the reinvestment risk, after allowing for the effects of the reinsurance treaties in force.
 It has been assumed that all the deferred annuity policyholders will exercise their annuity take-up options.
 The time value of financial options and guarantees has been defined as the difference between a certainty-equivalent valuation and the overall valuation.
-The time value of financial options and guarantees, which has been deducted from the overall embedded values is equal to approximately 36 million Euro as at June, 30 2006 (41 million Euro as at December 31, 2005 and 42 million Euro as at June 30, 2005).
-The decrease in the time value of options and guarantees during 2006 is primarily associated with the reduction in the volatility of swaption prices during the year.
+The time value of financial options and guarantees, which has been deducted from the overall embedded values, is equal to approximately 32 million Euro as at June, 30 2007 (35 million Euro as at December 31, 2006).
+The decrease in the time value of options and guarantees during 2007 is primarily associated with the reduction in the volatility of swaption prices during the year.